Untoldhacker-Dev/BBcurrencyQuoteBot/README.md

 <br> [Read More About CurrencyQuote](https://help.bots.business/libs/lang)

 ## Usage
-You can use thus bot to get Crypto/Currencies prices, you can convert a Currency to INR and USD Prices,
+You can use this bot to get Crypto/Currencies prices, you can convert a Currency to INR and USD Prices,

 Live Price: `@botusername BTC INR`
-Conversion: `@botusername convert.1.BTC.INR`<br>
+Conversion: `@botusername convert 1 BTC INR`<br>
 <b> Yes! you got it right! it can be used in inline mode! </b>

 ### System modifications